Four-manifolds, geometries and knots: Manifolds with elementary amenable and

-We may now give an analogue of the Farrell and Stallings fibration theorems for 4-manifolds with torsion free elementary amenable fundamental group.
+We may now give an analogue of the Farrell and Stallings fibration theorems for 4-manifolds with torsion-free elementary amenable fundamental group.

-\begin{theorem} Let $M$ be a closed $4$-manifold whose fundamental group $\pi$ is torsion free and elementary amenable.
-A map $f:M\to S^1$ is homotopic to a fibre bundle projection if and only if $\chi(M)=0$ and $f$ induces an epimorphism from $\pi$ to $Z$ with finitely generated kernel. \end{theorem}
+\begin{theorem} Let $M$ be a closed $4$-manifold whose fundamental group $\pi$ is torsion-free and elementary amenable.
+A map $f:M\to S^1$ is homotopic to a fibre bundle projection if and only if $\chi(M)=0$ and $f$ induces an epimorphism from $\pi$ to $\mathbb{Z}$ with finitely generated kernel. \end{theorem}

 \begin{proof} The conditions are clearly necessary.
 Suppose that they hold.
 Let $\nu=\mathrm{Ker}(\pi_1 (f))$, let $M_\nu$ be the infinite cyclic covering space of $M$ with fundamental group $\nu$ and let $t:M_\nu\to M_\nu$ be a generator of the group of covering transformations.
-By Corollary 4.5.2 either $\nu=1$ (so $M_\nu\simeq S^3 $) or $\nu\cong Z$ (so $M_\nu\simeq S^2 \times S^1 $ or $S^2 \tilde\times S^1 $) or $M$ is aspherical.
-In the latter case $\pi$ is a torsion free virtually poly-$Z$ group, by Theorem 1.11 and Theorem 9.23 of [Bi].
+By Corollary 4.5.2 either $\nu=1$ (so $M_\nu\simeq S^3 $) or $\nu\cong\mathbb{Z}$ (so $M_\nu\simeq S^2 \times S^1 $ or $S^2 \tilde\times S^1 $) or $M$ is aspherical.
+In the latter case $\pi$ is a torsion-free virtually poly-$Z$ group, by Theorems 1.11 and 9.23 of \cite{[Bi]}.
 Thus in all cases there is a homotopy equivalence $f_\nu$ from $M_\nu$ to a closed 3-manifold $N$.
 Moreover the self homotopy equivalence $f_\nu tf_\nu^{-1} $ of $N$ is homotopic to a homeomorphism, $g$ say, and so $f$ is fibre homotopy equivalent to the canonical projection of the mapping torus $M(g)$ onto $S^1 $.
 It now follows from Theorem 6.11 that any homotopy equivalence from $M$ to $M(g)$ is homotopic to a homeomorphism. \end{proof}

 The structure sets of the $RP^2$-bundles over $T$ or $Kb$ are also finite.

 \begin{theorem} Let $M$ be the total space of an $RP^2$-bundle over $T$ or $Kb$.
 Then $S_{TOP} (M)$ has order at most $32$. \end{theorem}